|

 Many studies show MDMA has the potential to lead to serotonergic neurotoxicity in humans and laboratory animals.

-If you suspect you may have taken too much MDMA or MDMA and caffeine together, trust your instincts and seek medical help immediately.
+If you suspect you may have taken too much MDMA, especially if you’ve combined it with caffeine, trust your instincts and seek medical help immediately.
 Because caffeine increases the adverse reactions of MDMA, the warning signs will be similar to a regular MDMA overdose.
-This may include profuse sweating, muscle cramping, and seizures.
+This may include profuse sweating, muscle cramping and seizures.
 If you experience these symptoms or feel you may have taken too much, seek help.

 Prevention is the best form of treatment.
 Simply knowing what each drug does to the body and the potential risks it carries can aid in making better choices.
 However, many people still use dangerous amounts of drugs despite knowing about their negative consequences.
 This is often the result of the addictive effects of drugs as adverse withdrawal effects can make it difficult to stop using.

-FHE Health is a mental health and drug rehabilitation center in Deerfield Beach, Florida.
-If you feel you’re suffering from drug dependence, addiction, or mental health difficulties, contact us today by calling us at (833) 596-3502.
+If you feel you’re suffering from drug dependence, addiction or mental health difficulties, contact us today.
 Our compassionate team of counseling professionals is standing by 24/7 to take your call and help you take the first steps of your journey to recovery.